caishui97/install_script/README.md

 # install_script

-# it's used to install some tppls
+# It's used to configure some tools